AbsoluteSpace/image_repo/README.md

 ## How to Run

 - Clone the git repo.
+- Navigate into the downloaded directory.
+- Migrate the database with `bin/rails db:migrate RAILS_ENV=development`.
+- Seed the database with `rake db:seed`.
+- Run `yarn install` in the same directory.
 - The application can be run with `bin/rails serve` in the downloaded directory.
+It may take a little bit of time on the first run, but after that it's speedy.
 - Navigate on your browser to `http://localhost:3000/`

 ### How to see a lot of the cool features: